 Educate about the importance of data

-Consumers are typically unaware as to why data is being collected and sharing the value of data collection can be a powerful mechanism to build public trust.
-Educating the public about the value of data collection can be a powerful mechanism for building public trust.
+Consumers are typically unaware as to why data is being collected; therefore, educating the public about the value of data collection can be a powerful mechanism for building public trust.
 IBM, for example, has branded its Watson technology as a societal value-add.
-Watson analyzes health data to identify improvements in health care delivery and IBM is also considered as one of the most ethical corporations in the world.
+Watson analyzes health data to identify improvements in health care delivery, and IBM is also considered as one of the most ethical corporations in the world.